pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - **Version 1.8.8**: Enhanced SwipeableCard component with improved button functionality, updated Filter button to include text label, and modified bottom panel to only show Refresh button when no cards are available
 - **Version 1.9.7**: Added detailed swipe count diagnostics to investigate discrepancies between swipe counts and available collaborations
 - **Version 1.10.1**: Added Reset Left Swipes feature to allow users to see previously rejected collaborations again, and made the Adjust Filters button only appear when filters are actually active
+- **Version 1.10.5**: Fixed critical issue where users could see their own collaborations in the discovery feed, improved server-side filtering to prevent self-swipes
+- **Version 1.10.6**: Enhanced all database queries to properly exclude any previously swiped collaborations with bidirectional match checking across host and requester roles

 ## Related Documentation